garrandall/popular-music-data/tracks/that-ain-t-love-reo-speedwagon.md

 But I don't know how you expect to get there
 When you refuse to change

-Oooh baby
+Oh baby
 That ain't love, I believe you've got the wrong emotion That ain't love, at least it doesn't feel like love to me As long as I say what you wanna hear
 Do what you wanna do, be who you want me to be
 You think that's love, well baby that ain't love to me

-Ooh baby that ain't love
+Ohbaby that ain't love
 That ain't lo-lo-lo-lo-lo-love
 That ain't love, oh no
 Baby that ain't love, that ain't love